 Created in Fall 1996 with the aid of a federal Title III grant, the purpose of LMC's Teaching and Learning Center is to introduce new teaching methods and classroom technology, to provide training and support for the College's Learning Management System (LMS), and to offer year-round professional development activities for 54 full-time faculty and over 200 adjunct faculty.
-The Center is staffed by one full-time Director and one full-time Instructional Technologist.
-It is located on the Napier Campus but routinely provides on-site faculty training and support services to the Bertrand Crossing, South Haven, and M-TEC campuses.
+The Center is staffed by one full-time Director, one full-time Instructional Technologist, and the Director of Distance Education.
+It is located on the Napier Campus but routinely provides on-site faculty training and support services to the Bertrand Crossing and South Haven campuses.
 The Center is comprised of a 13-station computer lab, an adjacent gathering room with an additional 6 computing spaces, and three offices.
-Center staff provide support for a large number of software applications and instructional technologies, including audience response systems ("clickers"), screencasting, blogs, wikis, and webinars, as well as the administration of the College's LMS.
+Center staff provides support for a large number of software applications and instructional technologies, including audience response systems, video screen capture and conferencing, plagiarism detection, and webinars, as well as the administration of the College's LMS.

-The College's LMS system supports not only traditional classroom teaching, but is also the primary platform for the LMC's distance education program.
+The College's LMS system (Canvas) supports not only traditional classroom teaching, but is also the primary platform for the LMC's distance education program.
 Demand for distance learning opportunities has steadily grown each year with all online course sections filling first and fastest each term.
-Enrollments in distance education have grown by 33% over the last two years.
-As enrollments increase in distance education, the TLC staff have become increasingly involved in both the administration and training aspects of a maturing distance education program.
+Enrollments in distance education have grown significantly over the last five years, with FTE and billable hours generated comparable to that of the satellite campuses.
+As enrollments increased in distance education, the TLC staff became increasingly involved in both the administration and training aspects of a maturing distance education program, leading to the creation of a Director of Distance Education position which was filled in the Fall of 2015.
+The Director of Distance Education is responsible for all required training on the use of the College's learning management system in online courses and for coordinating and providing all pedagogical and course design training that faculty must complete in order to implement or teach distance learning courses.
+The Director is also responsible for initiating the course design and review process and for advising and supporting the faculty throughout that process.